reichlab/forecast-repository/readme.md

 # Utils
-The files under utils/ are currently project-specific ones, currently related to making the CDC flu challenge data amenable to analysis.
+The files under utils/ are currently project-specific ones.
+They should probably be moved.

 # Running the tests